 Causes to Look For

-Dogs are curious creatures and an injury can happen fast.
-It is important that you pay attention to the surroundings your dog inhabits.
-Whether they are outside or inside the home be sure to look for any object that could possibly poke the animal in the eye or injure him in some other way.
+Dogs are curious creatures, and an injury can happen fast.
+It is important that you pay attention to the surroundings of your dog inhabits.
+Whether they are outside or inside the home, be sure to look for any object that could possibly poke the animal in the eye or injure him in some other way.
 Most of these aspects are easily spotted and removed, but here are some other reasons your dog may have an eye injury.

 Fireworks, Gunshots, and Projectiles – Most of these things are all done in the name of fun, but sometimes they can be harmful.
 Kids or adults shooting off fireworks can be dangerous to a dog’s eyes because you never know exactly where they will land.